 It’s not the most efficient Honda, and low-cost models skip critical safety gear.
 As such, we give it a TCC Rating of 5.2 out of 10, a bit above average.

 Carried over unchanged for 2020, the Honda HR-V stuffs a lot of personality into its 102.8-inch wheelbase.
 Its body riffs on hatchbacks and crossovers with sweeping strakes that run from the nose to the rear roof pillars.
 It’s a lot—maybe a bit too much at the front end and on the tailgate, where less probably would be more.
 The cabin has the tone right, and wears tough-looking clothes that clearly are meant to last, not to shimmer.

-All HR-Vs tap a 1.8-liter inline-4 for 141 horsepower, channel it through a continuously variable transmission, and send the result to the front or to all four wheels.
+All HR-Vs tap a 1.8-liter inline-4 for 141 horsepower, channel it through a continuously variable automatic transmission (CVT), and send the result to the front or to all four wheels.
 Acceleration is leisurely, and somewhat strained in uphill grades with more than a passenger aboard.
 The HR-V does better in point-and-squirt city mazes, apropos to its vague Pac-Man shape, and it rides very well for a car of its size despite too-big 18-inch wheels on some versions.
 Gas mileage, at up to 30 mpg combined, isn’t stellar, but it’s good, and all-wheel drive doesn’t hurt it too much.

 The HR-V revels in space, as odd as that may sound.
 Front passengers fit fine, and so do those in the rear.
 With only one or two aboard, the HR-V manages a nifty party trick: Its rear seat bottoms flip up for tall cargo space behind the front passengers, and its rear seatbacks can fold down for a bin big enough to sleep in, up to 58.8 cubic feet on some versions.